yeganx/cdi-camel-amq/README.md

     mvn clean install

-### Running the example in fabric8
+### Running the example in Kubernetes

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

 The example can be built and deployed using a single goal:

-    mvn -Pf8-local-deploy
+    mvn fabric8:run

 When the example runs in fabric8, you can use the OpenShift client tool to inspect the status